fkong7/Auto-LV-Modeling/README.md

 * 2D segmentation along each axis of 3D volume
 * 2.5D segmentation along each axis of the 3D volume (multi-channel)
+## Training data
+We used the image and ground truth data provided by [MMWHS] (http://www.sdspeople.fudan.edu.cn/zhuangxiahai/0/mmwhs/) to train our models.
+Our segmentation models were trainined simultaneously on CT and MR data and trained weights are in `weights`.
 ## Dependencies

 * Tensorflow